 Undergraduate programs for working adults and returning students

 The New School offers undergraduate programs designed specifically for working adults and returning students.
-Guided by a faculty advisor, students design an individual course of study in the liberal arts based on their professional goals.
-The program accepts up to 84 transfer credits and may be completed in New York City, online, or in a combination of on-campus and online study.
+Guided by a faculty advisor, students have the option to self-design an individual course of study in the liberal arts based on their professional goals.
+The program accepts up to 84 transfer credits, including credit for college-level learning from work and life experience, and may be completed in New York City, online, or in a combination of on-campus and online study. n

 Eugene Lang College offers the Bachelor of Arts degree in: